-The Company holds 100% interest in the Sky Lake, North Abitibi, South Abitibi and Nipissing Cobalt properties.
-NewOrigin is in the process of selling its remaining interest in the Kinebik property to O3 Mining.
+The Company holds 100% interest in the Sky Lake, North Abitibi and South Abitibi properties.

 Community Consultation

 NewOrigin is committed to the preservation of the environment in which it works and respecting the needs and land uses of members of nearby communities and other stakeholders in the vicinity of its projects.
 NewOrigin maintains open communication with indigenous peoples in the vicinity of its projects to understand and respect the impact the Company's work programs may have on the local environment and their communities.
 Community consultation is an ongoing process and may or may not lead to the necessity for agreements between NewOrigin, other stakeholders and local communities regarding the provision of assistance and services to local communities and environmental compensation.
 This process may affect the timing of upcoming exploration and drilling programs planned by the Company.